andreasspindler/Libpreempt/README.md

 Only four reasons are known to the author.

-**PREEMPT_RT** patches are not installed.
-: The code compiles because POSIX does not require an RTOS; in other words, a kernel can implement `SCHED_FIFO` and `SCHED_RR` with best effort.
-But some tests are so tight that they must fail if the kernel is not patched.

 The user has no **scheduling privileges**
 : Use `ulimit -r` to see the maximum real-time priority the current user can use.
 If this value is 0 then the current user is not allowed to use real-time scheduling policies.
 In this case, the affected test fails 100%.
 See also */etc/security/limits.conf*.

+Linux **PREEMPT_RT** patches are not installed
+: The code compiles because POSIX does not require an RTOS; in other words, a kernel can implement `SCHED_FIFO` and `SCHED_RR` with best effort.
+But some tests are so tight that they must fail if the kernel is not patched.

 Linux **RT throttling** enabled
 : If tests only fail sometimes (not 100%) then Linux RT throttling is likely enabled.

-**Page-faults** occur
+**Page-faults** have occured
 : The only other thing known to mess with the real-time scheduling policies is the memory manager.
-To disable page-faults all pages must be locked before calling creating a real-time thread.
+To prevent page-faults all pages must be locked before creating a real-time thread.

 ``` c++
 #include <preempt/process.h>